aduuuna/AI-FlashCard-Stripe/README.md

 ## Acknowledgements

-- OpenAI for providing the AI model
+- Gemini API for providing the AI model
 - Clerk for authentication services
 - Firebase for database solutions
 - Stripe for payment processing